Self-Sufficiency Coach, ACHIEVEability

 Valid driver’s license, auto insurance and registered vehicle available for use at work

-Comfortable working in West Philadelphia
+Comfortable working and doing home visits in West Philadelphia

 Stay Current in Philly's Higher Education and Nonprofit Sector